 THT Components types

 Again, it is applied in ICs systems.
-Some IC for example the 8051 AT89C51 has pins that are arranged in two files each from its side of the length as shown below.
-The type of THT that will be used to fix them in the PCB is called double ended THT mounting.
+Some IC for example the 8051 AT89C51 have pins that are arranged in two files each from its side of the length as shown below.
+The type of THT that will be used to fix them in the PCB is called double-ended THT mounting.

 Pin grid arrays THTs

-In this type of THT, the components have so many pins that are arranged throughout the components.
-In this type, there will be drilling of so many different size holes throughout the spacing that is designated for the components.
+In this type of THT, the components have so many pins that are arranged throughout the component in a grid manner.
 See the example of such components below.

 - High voltage areas eg in the medical equipment.
 When high voltages are involved, there is a possibility of shorts and overheating of the components.
-Since this type of component mounting provides a strong joint, it is very important in such functions.
+Since this type of component mounting provides a strong joint, thus THT comes in handy.

 - High mechanical stress devices eg military equipment.
 High stress, requires strong joints to avoid breakages.
 This can only be offered via the THT type of mounting.